pawurb/dbg-rb/README.md

 # }
 ```

-You can enable coloring the output:
+You can color the output:

 `config/initializers/ruby_dbg.rb`
 ```ruby